Gunnar Karlson: Career

 Karlson was then chief of Section 1 of the Eastern Army Division's staff from 1996 to 1998 and deputy brigade commander of the Småland Brigade from 1998 to 2000 when he was promoted to colonel.
 Karlson was deputy military representative at the Mission of Sweden to NATO from 2000 to 2003 and commanding officer of the Gotland Regiment (P 18) from 2003 to 2005.
 In 2006 he completed the Swedish Defence University's course at Solbacka and in 2007 parts of the Swedish Defence University's higher management course.
 In 2007 he was also promoted to brigadier general.
-Karlson was military advisor at the Ministry for Foreign Affairs from 2008 to 2009 and completed the European Security and Defence High Level Course at the European Security and Defence College the same years.
+Karlson was military advisor at the Ministry for Foreign Affairs from 2008 to 2009 and completed the European Security and Defence High Level Course at the European Security and Defence College in the same years.
 In 2009 he was also promoted to major general.
 Karlson then served as Assistant Chief of Armed Forces Training & Procurement from 2009 until 4 June 2012 when he took over as head of restructuring until 1 October the same year when he was appointed Director of Military Intelligence and Security.
 Karlson retired in April 2019.